BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-adapter-twilio-whatsapp/README.md

 // Send pro-active message
 await whatsAppAdapter.continueConversation(conversationReference, async (turnContext) => {
-    await turnContext.sendActivity(`Proactive message!.`);
+    await turnContext.sendActivity(`Proactive message!`);
 });
 ```

 ### Implement channel-specific functionality
 The Twilio WhatsApp channel is using `whatsapp` as the channel id.
-Within the TurnContext, you can use the following snippet to detect if the request is coming from the Twilio WhatsApp channel and implement your custom logic.
+Within the TurnContext, you can use the following snippet to detect if the request is coming from the Twilio WhatsApp channel and to implement your custom logic.
 `if (context.activity.channelId === 'whatsapp')`

 Using the `channelData` object on new message activities is currently only supported for passing `persistentAction`, which can be used to send location messages.